astro-informatics/purify/README.md

 Dependencies
 ============

+* GNU compiler
-* Boost for thr argument parser.
+* Boost for the argument parser.
 * A Yaml parser for C++: https://github.com/jbeder/yaml-cpp
 * Catch for testing